Red Sox vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Red Sox have a record of 4-3.
+- In seven games as the underdog over the last 10 matchups, the Red Sox have posted a mark of 5-2.

-- In their previous 10 games with a total, the Red Sox and their opponents have combined to exceed the over/under on seven occasions.
+- In their previous 10 matchups with a total posted by oddsmakers, the Red Sox and their opponents are 7-3-0 when it comes to hitting the over.

-- The last 10 Red Sox contests have not had a spread posted by bookmakers.
+- Bookmakers have not posted a spread in any of the Red Sox's past 10 games.
+For three straight games, Boston and its opponent have finished above the over/under, with the average total established by bookmakers being 9.7 runs.

 Red Sox Betting Records & Stats

-- The Red Sox have been chosen as underdogs in 16 games this year and have walked away with the win seven times (43.8%) in those games.
+- The Red Sox have been chosen as underdogs in 17 games this year and have walked away with the win eight times (47.1%) in those games.

-- This season, Boston has won four of its seven games when it's the underdog by at least +120 on the moneyline.
+- Boston has a record of 1-2 when it's set as an underdog of +135 or more by oddsmakers this season.

-- The Red Sox have an implied victory probability of 45.5% according to the moneyline set for this matchup.
+- The moneyline set for this matchup implies the Red Sox have a 42.6% chance of coming away with a victory in the contest.

 - The Red Sox have yet play a game with a spread this season.